What you should know

-If you do give notice, the employer may accept or refuse the notice.
+If you do give notice, your employer can accept or refuse.

-Regardless of whether you notify your employer ahead of time that you’re quitting, they have six days from your last day of work to pay you all wages and pay owing.
-This includes any annual vacation pay, statutory holiday pay, and overtime either worked or in a time bank.
+Regardless of whether you notify your employer ahead of time that you’re quitting, your employer must pay all wages owed to you through your last day of work.
+This includes annual vacation pay, statutory holiday pay, and overtime.

-If you quit your job, you will usually not be eligible to receive Employment Insurance (EI) benefits.
+If you quit your job, you will usually not be eligible to receive employment insurance (EI) benefits.
 The exception to this rule is if you had no other reasonable choice except to leave your job.
-Some examples are:

 - you experienced sexual or other harassment

 - you needed to move with a spouse or dependent child to another place of residence

 - your employer made major changes to your work duties or pay

 When you apply for EI, you will have to describe your situation and explain what steps you took to fix the problem before you quit.